 - Knowledge of political landscape and dynamics in federal policy making and within labor and/or racial and environmental justice spaces

 - Experience in workers’ rights, infrastructure, or the transportation sector

-Compensation for this role is $62,000-$75,000 dependent location and years of experience.
+Compensation for this role is $62,000-$90,000 depending on experience and location.
 Staff who work in New York will qualify for a higher starting salary.
 Benefits include full health and dental benefits at no premium cost to the employee, up to $100/month cell phone reimbursement, generous time off including 12 personal days off a year, 12 paid vacation days, 12 sick days, 12 paid holidays, paid family leave and eligibility to apply for a paid sabbatical after 5 years.
 JMA also provides a 401(k) plan with 5% employer contribution after 6 months of employment and professional development opportunities.
 JMA staff are working remotely for the remainder of 2021 and receive a monthly work-from-home stipend of $75/month.

 How to Apply:

 Please complete the form at the following link: https://airtable.com/shrxh4MXGwfkkwkMZ

 Please upload a cover letter, resume and three work references (preferably as a single PDF) as soon as possible, but no later than May 10, 2021.
 Cover letter must describe your commitment to JMA’s mission, your skills, and years of experience that prepare you to meet the qualifications of the position.
 Applications will be considered on a rolling basis.
 Only applications submitted via this process will be considered.
 No phone calls, please.
 Applicants who do not meet the minimum qualifications will not receive a reply.
 Applicants may be asked to provide a writing sample or perform a writing exercise later in the selection process.